-The INT/ $\overline{\text{INT}}$ pin behaves the same way as an SMBus alert pin when the SMBus/I2C interface is selected.
-It is an open-drain output and requires a pull-up to VDD.
-Several INT/ $\overline{\text{INT}}$ outputs can be wire-AND'ed together, so that the common line will go low if one or more of the INT/ $\overline{\text{INT}}$ outputs goes low.
-The polarity of the INT/ $\overline{\text{INT}}$ pin must be set active low for a number of outputs to be wire-AND'ed together.
+The INT/ \overline{INT} pin behaves the same way as an SMBus alert pin when the SMBus/I2C interface is selected.
+It is an open-drain output and requires a pull-up to V{DD}.
+Several INT/ \overline{INT} outputs can be wire-AND together, so that the common line will go low if one or more of the INT/ \overline{INT} outputs goes low.
+The polarity of the INT/ \overline{INT} pin must be set active low for a number of outputs to be wired-AND together.

 The INT/INT output can operate as an SMBALERT function.
-Slave devices on the SMBus cannot normally signal to the master that they want to talk, but the SMBALERT function allows them to do so.
+Slave devices on the SMBus can not normally signal to the master that they want to talk, but the SMBALERT function allows them to do so.
 SMBALERT is used in conjunction with the SMBus general call address.
 One or more INT/INT outputs can be connected to a common SMBALERT line connected to the master.
-When the SMBALERT line is pulled low by one of the devices, the following procedure occurs, as shown in Figure 64.
+When the SMBALERT line is pulled low by one of the devices, the following procedure occurs as shown in Figure 68.

-- 1. SMBALERT pulled low. - Master initiates a read operation and sends the alert response address (ARA = 0001 100).
+- 1. SMBALERT pulled low. - 2.
+Master initiates a read operation and sends the alert response address (ARA = 0001 100).
 This is a general call address that must not be used as a specific device address. - 3.
 The devices whose INT/INT output is low responds to the alert response address and the master reads its device address.
 As the device address is seven bits long, an LSB of 1 is added.
 The address of the device is now known and it can be interrogated in the usual way. - 4.
 If more than one device's INT/INT output is low, the one with the lowest device address will have priority in accordance with normal SMBus specifications. - 5.
-Once the ADT7518 has responded to the alert response address, it will reset its INT/INT output, provided that the condition that caused the out-of-limit event no longer exists and that the status register associated with the outof-limit event is read.
+Once the ADT7516/ADT7517/ADT7519 have responded to the alert response address, they will reset their INT/INT output, provided that the condition that caused the out-oflimit event no longer exists and that the status register associated with the out-of-limit event is read.
 If the SMBALERT line remains low, the master will send the ARA again.
 It will continue to do this until all devices whose SMBALERT outputs were low have responded.